Difference Between ADHD and Conduct Disorder

 Their behaviour can be categorized in three ways: not paying attention: being distracted, poor concentration skills and organisation skills.
 Secondly, impulsivity and thirdly comes hyperactivity with constant fidgeting.

-Research shows that an estimate of 4℅ to 12% of worldwide children are affected by ADHD and 4% to 5% of adults and college students have this disorder.
+Research shows that an estimated 4℅ to 12% of worldwide children are affected by ADHD, and 4% to 5% of adults and college students have this disorder.

-The treatments of ADHD is behavioral therapy, training the parents, speech therapy and medications
+The treatments for ADHD is behavioural therapy, training the parents, speech therapy and medications.

 adhd